Boiler Repair in Winnipeg

 Common Boiler Problems - Repair or Replace?

-Deciding whether or not to repair or replace your boiler will depend on a number of factors.
-Boilers that are rather old or improperly sized should generally be replaced, while new model boilers that haven’t seen a lot of wear should be repaired.
-There are a number of signs you might have boiler problems but whether you’re using a steam boiler or a new hydronic setup, we can repair your boiler for you.
+Deciding whether or not to repair with experts or replace yours will depend on a number of factors.
+Ones that are rather old or improperly sized should generally be replaced, while new model boilers that haven’t seen a lot of wear should be repaired.
+There are a number of signs you might have boiler service problems but whether you’re using a steam boiler or a new hydronic setup, our experts can perform boiler repairs.

 - No heat: Could be the thermostat is set too low (which you can fix yourself), but it could be broken parts or too little water.